elliotgao2/xweb/README.md

 ## feature

-1. few code
+1. no dependencies
-2. do more
+2. very few code
-3. no dependencies
+3. easy to use

 ## install